Abel-Solutions/Abel.PropertyInjection/README.md

 ## Supported member types

 The observant reader might notice that the above example uses fields, not properties.
 Fields work just as well, property injection just sounds cooler.

 The following member types are supported:

-* Properties with public setters
+* All properties, no matter the type of setter:
-* Properties with private setters
+	* public, protected, private
+	* static
+	* no setter (yep, that's right!)
-* Properties without any setter
+* All fields, any combination of:
-* Public fields
-* Protected fields
+	* public, protected, private
-* Private fields
+	* static
-* Readonly fields
+	* readonly

 ## What about inheritance?

-You can remove constructors all the way up the chain: base classes, children and everything in-between.
+With inheritance, dependencies are often passed through multiple levels of constructors, making the code much messier than the above example.

+Luckily, property injection works just as well in base classes, child classes and everything in-between.
+Just delete all those pesky constructors, and your dependencies will be taken care of, no matter where they are in the hierarchy.
+This is where property injection really shines!

 ## Installation